mcfletch/2daypython/basicmath.rst

 Math
 ====

-Numbers are the most `fundamental` thing in a computer, everything else (text, graphics, sound) gets translated into numbers so that the computer can deal with them:
+Numbers are the way we deal with everything in a computer, everything else (text, graphics, sound) gets translated into numbers so that the computer can process them:

 * to make an image brighter we add a value to each `pixel`
 * to make audio louder we add a value to each `sample`
 * to make text ALL CAPS we convert each character (number) to the equivalent uppercase character (number)

-So we need to understand what we can do with numbers.
+So what can we do with numbers?
+We've already seen addition and subtraction:

 .. doctest::